runexec/learning-big/README.md

 A tool to build Japanese sentences for study.
 Study guides can be found at http://runexec.github.io/jp/index.html

-Sources can be either Jisho or Tangorin
+Sources can be either Jisho, Tangorin, or Tatoeba (all lowercase)

 ```
 $ lein run tangorin ./example.html bears cats